Middleton Stoney: Economic and social history

 The parish's common lands were inclosed at the end of the 17th century.
 In 1824–25 George Child Villiers, 5th Earl of Jersey had the original village and manor house demolished to make way for him to expand Middleton Park eastwards.
 The castle mound and All Saints' church remain isolated within the extended park.
 His wife Sarah Villiers, Countess of Jersey directed the building of new cottages on the edge of the park, each with a rustic porch and a flower garden.
 These form the nucleus of the current village.

 The current village is at the crossroads of two main roads.
 The north–south road used to be the main road between Oxford and Brackley.
 In the 1920s it was classified as the A43.
 In the 1990s the M40 motorway was completed and the stretch of the A43 through Middleton Stoney was reclassified B430.
 The east–west road is the main road between Bicester and Enstone.
 In 1797 an Act of Parliament made this road into a turnpike.
 It was disturnpiked in the 19th century and in the 20th it was classified B4030.

 Amenities

 The village has a pub that used to be called the Eagle and Child.
-It is now the Jersey Arms, an hotel owned by Shepherd Cox Hotels and operated as a Best Western SureStay Hotel.
-The village has an Italian restaurant, the Rigoletto.
+It is now the Jersey Arms, a hotel owned by Shepherd Cox Hotels and operated as a Best Western SureStay Hotel.

 Middleton Stoney used to have a parish school.
 The building is now the village hall.